Deciding About Artificial Feeding

 What are the risks of artificial feeding?

 Risks can include bleeding or infection at the tube site and problems with the tube.
-Aspiration pneumonia is also a risk.
-This is a life-threatening problem that occurs if artificial nutrition goes into the lungs instead of the stomach.
+Pneumonia, a life-threatening condition, can result when artificial nutrition goes into the lungs instead of the stomach.

 What happens if I choose to have artificial feeding?

 You will receive artificial nutrition to help your body function.
-This may help you feel better and improve your quality of life for a time.
-If you are near the end of your life, you may find it hard to tolerate the problems that can occur with the treatment.
-In this case, your doctor may recommend against artificial feeding if it is too much of a burden on your body, or if it will not prolong life or provide symptom relief.
+This may help you feel better and improve your quality of life.
+If you are near the end of your life, you may find it hard to tolerate the problems that can happen with the treatment.
+In this case, your health care provider may recommend against artificial feeding if it is too much of a burden on your body, or if it will not prolong life or provide symptom relief.

 What happens if I choose not to have artificial feeding?

 You will continue to receive comfort care.
 This includes measures to relieve pain and other symptoms.
 If you can still chew or swallow, you may be offered food for pleasure.
 This is done by spoon feeding or careful hand feeding.
 If you cannot take in any food by mouth and choose not to have artificial feeding, your body will slowly shut down.
 Death will likely happen within a few days or weeks.
 You may find it reassuring to know that most patients near the end of death do not typically feel hunger or thirst.
 Dry mouth is a more common problem.
 This can be relieved by keeping the lips and mouth moist.
 Ice chips and small sips of water can also be given, if desired.